Links on SoundGuys may earn us a commission. Learn more.

 How is the battery life of the EPOS H3PRO Hybrid?

 EPOS claims the H3PRO Hybrid can last anywhere from 18 and a half hours (wired 3.5mm with ANC on) to 38 hours (Bluetooth with ANC off).
 In our testing, we found it lands on the lower end of that range, but still comfortably inside it.
-At a consistent output of 75dB(SPL), connected via the USB dongle with ANC turned on, the H3Pro Hybrid lasted 19 hours, 24 minutes.
+At a consistent music output peaking at 75dB(SPL), connected via the USB dongle with ANC turned on, the H3Pro Hybrid lasted 19 hours, 24 minutes.
 That’s a far cry from 38 hours, but you’ll no doubt get a little closer with ANC turned off.
-Of course, adding another connection over Bluetooth will bring that number down, as will listening at higher volumes.
+Of course, adding another connection over Bluetooth will bring that number down, as will listening to higher volumes.

 The older EPOS H3 Hybrid has one of the best battery test results of any pair of headphones we’ve reviewed—gaming headset or otherwise—with the caveat that the headset needed to be powered on at all times, even when connected over 3.5mm.
 That caveat is still present with the EPOS H3PRO Hybrid, though that shouldn’t be terribly surprising, given the features it adds all typically require a power source.